 - Determine optimal lithography material operating thickness

-Researchers at advanced IC manufacturers, stepper companies, track companies, and material providers use virtual lithography software to explore critical-feature designs, manufacturability and process-limited yield of proposed lithographic technologies without the time and expense of printing hundreds of test wafers using experimental materials and prototype process equipment.
+Researchers at advanced IC manufacturers, stepper companies, track companies, and material providers use virtual lithography modeling and simulation software and lithography optimization tools to explore critical-feature designs, manufacturability and process-limited yield of proposed lithographic technologies without the time and expense of printing hundreds of test wafers using experimental materials and prototype process equipment.

 PROLITH™ X5 is a lithography and patterning simulation solution that uses advanced models to quickly and accurately simulate how designs will print on the wafer.
 This computational lithography simulation tool is used by IC, LED and MEMS manufacturers, scanner companies, track companies, mask manufacturers, material providers and research consortia to cost-effectively evaluate patterning technologies.
 This includes EUV, double patterning (litho-etch-litho-etch (LELE) and Self-Aligned Strategies), as well as the other standard technologies.
 As a critically important modeling tool for all patterning processes, PROLITH X5 helps lithographers expand their areas of research while significantly reducing the time required to identify workable solutions.

 PROLITH X5 enhances the microlithography simulation experience by providing unique advanced functionalities such as the ability to simulate stochastic effects (line-edge roughness and local CD uniformity) and generate synthetic SEM images for better matching to experimental data.
 By incorporating the lithography simulation capabilities provided in previous versions of PROLITH and building on 30 years of experience, PROLITH X5 helps researchers address lithography challenges.
 In addition to simple dry single exposure optical lithography, features have been added to allow simulations of more complex techniques, such as immersion exposure, spacer-based SADP (Self-Aligned Double Patterning) and EUV.